the-road-to-javascript/the-road-to-javascript/manuscript/javascript-fundamentals-three/index.md

 // }
 ~~~~~~~

 An operation with the spread operator is an immutable operation which means that the original value stays intact.
-See for yourself by printing `firstNames`, `privateLife`, or `professionalLife` to the console.
+See for yourself by printing `firstNames`, `privateLife`, or `professionalLife` to the console after the operations.
 The spread operator can also be used to copy arrays and objects, but only their first level.
 So if an array is multidimensional or an object nested into another object, you need to spread the lower levels too for really copying an immutable variant of them.

 {title="index.js",lang="javascript"}
 ~~~~~~~